americobarros/SkinPixel/README.md

 ## Admin Privileges
 As admin, you can delete users from the Account page (navigable by the button on the nav bar).

-## Testing out 3D functionality

-If you want to check out the version with the 3D skin editor checkout the 3d branch and start up as normal, navigate to the skin editor and you can view the 3d rendering.
-You can zoom in using the scroll wheel, and if you click and drag you can change the orientation.
-If you select a color and hover over one of the blocks the block will change color, if you click on a block it will apply the color change to that block.

 # 3rd Party Libraries
 * Classnames